Elvis-aws/Dev-Assoc-AWS/11-DECOUPLE APPLICATIONS/Apache/apache-kafka.md

 - You can have many data stream e.g
     - Website Events
     - Pricing data
-    - financial Transactions
+    - Financial Transactions
     - User interactions
 - All these stream data goes into Kafka
-- consumers can consume from Kafka and put into systems e.g
+- Consumers can consume from Kafka and put into systems e.g
     - Databases
     - Analytics
     - Email systems